 Thus, they might manage to grab close to total market shares, compared to linear businesses, that instead are affected by the Diseconomies of Scale as they grow.
 In short, while Diseconomies of Scale might affect linear businesses, platform business models, might, in most cases, be immune to that.

 Reverse network effects, congestion and when platforms scale too quickly

-While many attribute to platforms business models the ability to scale at indefinite level, in reality, also platforms enjoy negative consequences of scale, which are called reverse or negative network effects.
+While many attributes to platforms business models the ability to scale at an indefinite level, in reality, also platforms enjoy negative consequences of scale, which are called reverse or negative network effects.

 Just like diseconomies of scale take hold of more traditional, physical businesses.
 Reverse network effects can create substantial damages to platforms.

 Take the case, of a platform that scales so quickly with user-generated content, that as it scales the risk of generating bad content at scale grows exponentially.
 There is a threshold where this becomes a real problem and the platform itself might actually collapse!